shortstheory/underwater-dtn/2do.md

 pending:
 !!* clean code?
 !!* study some 3B1B
-* start midsem report
 * do docu
-* ask how to write tests

 * multihop router tests
-* configurable containers

 later:

 done:
+**create issue for the bitrate of the link**
+* start midsem report
+* ask how to write tests
+* configurable containers

+* what MTU to use?
+* using debugger in router causes different outputs in the processRequest function of DtnLink
+* udplink crash
+* rxframentf & dntf problems

 * need to see how UdpLink is handled by multilink - we won't receive RxFrameNtfs so think of another way
 * simulations
 * multiple links per node